Q: How to translate TDBGrid columns captions?

 StrArr: array[0..2] of PString = (@str1, @str2, @str3);

-Also, all references in code on the array’s elements like
+Also, all the references in the code to the array's elements like

 ...StrArr[Index]...